 The most important thing is that it has a similar operating mechanism to GM’s OLS in that it monitors the type of usage the vehicle has gone through and then uses the data to predict the quality of the engine oil.

-Resetting the oil setting is important because if you replace the engine oil but do not reset the system sensor, the system will constantly display incorrect information, resulting in very expensive repairs and mechanical problems.
+Resetting the oil setting is important because if you replace the engine oil but do not reset the system sensor, the system will constantly display incorrect information.
 The good news is that resetting the monitor is easier than you might think.

 - Press and hold the button indicated on TRIP (located in the instrument panel) until the engine oil life option is displayed.